R-Hari02/AIvirtualAssistant/README.md

 # AIvirtualAssistant
-# Prohari AI - Virtual Assistant
+# Proh AI - Virtual Assistant

-Prohari AI is a powerful virtual assistant built using Gemini AI API.
+Proh AI is a powerful virtual assistant built using Gemini AI API.
 It utilizes various Python libraries such as SpeechRecognition, Pygame, Pyttsx3, and Google Generative AI to provide a seamless voice interaction experience.

 ## Features
 - **Speech Recognition**: Uses Google SpeechRecognition to capture user queries.